UFC 57: Liddell vs Couture 3: Predictions & Analysis

 A few statistical edges stand out.
 Arsdale throws significantly more leather — a 0.1 sig. strike per minute gap.
 Sobral is far more active with takedowns, averaging 2.1 more per 15 minutes.
 Sobral has tighter striking defense, making opponents miss more often.

 The Pick: Renato Sobral over Mike van Arsdale.
-The model is firm on this one: Sobral at 78%.
+We're leaning Sobral here at 71%, a solid but not overwhelming edge.

 Joe Riggs vs Nick Diaz